 If you’re looking for something similar, here are several fun striped patterns from Amazon:

-Then on a very dark and dreary Fall day, I picked out the section of stripes I wanted with the colors to compliment her room and cut them out.
+Then on a very dark and dreary Fall day, I picked out the section of stripes I wanted with and cut them out.

 Pinned the fabric into place to line up my stripes, with flat head thumbtacks.